-Our interest expense increased to \$45 million for the three months ended December 31, 2005 compared to \$38 million for the three months ended December 31, 2004.
-The increase in interest expense is due to a higher average debt balance as the three months ended December 31, 2005 includes interest expense related to an additional outstanding term loan of \$250 million borrowed in May 2005 and the outstanding Holdings Discount Notes which were issued on December 23, 2004.
+Our interest expense increased to \$41 million for the three months ended December 31, 2005 compared to \$36 million for the three months ended December 31, 2004.
+The increase in interest expense is due to a higher average debt balance as the three months ended December 31, 2005 includes interest expense related to an additional outstanding term loan of \$250 million borrowed in May 2005.
 See "-Financial Condition and Liquidity" for more information.